Miracle on Manchester: Aftermath

 The "Miracle on Manchester" remains the biggest single-game comeback in Stanley Cup playoffs history.
-The Kings clawed their way back from a 5-0 deficit to start the third period to win the game in overtime.
-Despite the upset against the Oilers, the Kings were eliminated in the next round by the Vancouver Canucks, 4-1.
+The Kings clawed their way back from a 5–0 deficit to start the third period to win the game in overtime.
+Despite the upset against the Oilers, the Kings were eliminated in the next round by the Vancouver Canucks, 4–1.
 Vancouver would advance to the 1982 Stanley Cup Finals, where they were swept by the New York Islanders in four games.

 In the 1982–83 NHL season, the Oilers advanced to the Stanley Cup Finals against the Islanders, but were swept in four games.
 But Edmonton would go on to win the Stanley Cup in 1984, 1985, 1987, 1988 and 1990.

 The "Miracle on Manchester" would prove to be the Kings' only bright spot during the early-1980s.
 The next two seasons continued the losing trend that began in 1981, as they missed the playoffs in both seasons.
-The Kings and Oilers would meet again in the playoffs in 1985 and 1987, with the Oilers easily winning both series (3-0 in 1985 and 4-1 in 1987) en route to winning the Stanley Cup both of those years.
-It wasn't until Wayne Gretzky was traded to Los Angeles in 1988–89 that the franchise turned around, as he led the Kings to an upset of the defending champion Oilers in 1989 after a 3-1 deficit before losing in the second round to the eventual Stanley Cup champions the Calgary Flames.
-The Kings suffered second round eliminations during the 1990 and 1991 playoffs while losing in the first round in the 1992 playoffs, all three losses to Wayne Gretzky's former teammates from the Oilers.
-In 1992-93, the Oilers failed to make the playoffs, after being eliminated by a 5-1 regular season loss to the Kings who were without Gretzky for a significant part of the regular season.
+The Kings and Oilers would meet again in the playoffs in 1985 and 1987, with the Oilers easily winning both series (3–0 in 1985 and 4–1 in 1987) en route to winning the Stanley Cup both of those years.
+It wasn't until Wayne Gretzky was traded to Los Angeles in 1988–89 that the franchise turned around, as he led the Kings to an upset of the defending champion Oilers in 1989 after a 3–1 deficit before losing in the second round to the eventual Stanley Cup champions the Calgary Flames.
+The Kings suffered second round eliminations during the 1990 (in which the Oilers won another Stanley Cup) and 1991 playoffs while losing in the first round in the 1992 playoffs, all three losses to Wayne Gretzky's former teammates from the Oilers.
+In 1992–93, the Oilers failed to make the playoffs, after being eliminated by a 5–1 regular season loss to the Kings who were without Gretzky for a significant part of the regular season.
 The 1993 playoffs was also the first time that the Kings advanced to the Conference Finals, defeating the Toronto Maple Leafs to reach their first Cup Finals in franchise history, where they lost to the Montreal Canadiens.
-From 1994 to 2011 the Kings won just one playoff series, during the 2001 postseason when they upset the Detroit Red Wings in six games (featuring the game four "Stunner at Staples") and coming back from a 3-1 deficit to push the eventual Cup champions Colorado Avalanche to seven games.
-The Kings made three straight conference finals appearances from 2012–14, with their 2014 playoff run including three series that went to seven games (and trailing 0-3 and 2-3 in the first two series), going on to win the Cup in 2012 and 2014.
+From 1994 to 2011 the Kings won just one playoff series, during the 2001 postseason when they upset the Detroit Red Wings in six games (featuring the game four "Stunner at Staples") and coming back from a 3–1 deficit to push the eventual Cup champions Colorado Avalanche to seven games.
+The Kings made three straight conference finals appearances from 2012 to 2014, with their 2014 playoff run including three series that went to seven games (and trailing 0–3 and 2–3 in the first two series), going on to win the Cup in 2012 and 2014.

-On the 40 year anniversary of Miracle on Manchester, the Kings introcuded their second Reverse Retro jersey, inspired by the event.
-With white being the base colour for the first time rather than purple or gold.
+On the 40-year anniversary of Miracle on Manchester, the Kings introduced their second Reverse Retro jersey, inspired by the event, with white being the base colour for the first time rather than purple or gold.